MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-02-29-the-perfect-modding-language.md

 	name: string = "John"
 	printf("Hello, my name is %s.\n", name)

+	# Will set the health of whatever this script is attached to, to 69
+	set_health(69)

 	i: i32 = 0
 	while true {
 		lr: limb_result = get_limb(i)